ITUDevUps/devUps/workspace.md

 # Workspace notes

+## Release 3

+February 14th

+### Docker

+The main argument for choosing docker for our group is that we have close to no experience with it.
+It was introduced during the lectures and requires both knowledge and hard work to bend it to do exactly as we want.

+Furthermore it's a technology that is being mentioned a lot around ITU, but not used so much in courses (other than recently in BDSA on the Bachelor level).

 ## Release 2

 February 12th

 We have ended up choosing to make an ASP.net backend in C#.
 The frontend is made in React with Typescript.
-Our considerations have been based on choosing something that is currently widely used and with a large community.
+Our considerations have been based on choosing something that is currently widely used and with a large community (meaning a lot of resources to help).

 ### Backend